skyflowapi/skyflow-js/README.md

 ```
 ### Step 4: Collect data from elements

-When the file is ready to be uploaded, call the `uploadFiles()` method on the container object.
+When you're ready to upload the file, call the  `uploadFiles()` method on the container object.

 ```javascript
 container.uploadFiles();